symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

     app/console doctrine:phpcr:register-system-node-types
     app/console doctrine:phpcr:fixtures:load

-This will create a file called app.sqlite inside your app folder, containing the database content needed by the sandbox.
+This will create a file called app.sqlite inside your app folder, containing the database content.

-The sandbox should now be accessible on your web server.
+The project should now be accessible on your web server.
 If you have PHP 5.4 installed you can alternatively use the PHP internal web server:

 .. code-block:: bash